sosconf/Account-Authentication-Service/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-> Please note that if the  path of JAVA_HOME is correct
+> Please check whether the path of JAVA_HOME is correct or not.

 Save and restart new unit file :
 ```
 sudo systemctl daemon-reload
 ```
-Next select the listening port, you don't need to enter the port number in ideal situation, but our Tomcat does not run as root for security reasons, so there is no way to achieve port 80 listening by directly changing the port number in the configuration file.
-So, we need port forwarding via iptables
+Next, select the listening port.
+You don't need to enter the port number in an ideal situation but Tomcat does not run as root for security reasons, so there is no way to bind on port 80 directly.
+Hence, we need port forwarding via iptables:
 ```
 sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080
 ```